waybyte/logicromsdk/docs/book/api/peri/uart.rst

 The UART devices are registered on VFS as device files accessible via startard IO system calls and termios API.

-UART devices are registed under /dev/ttySx, where x is uart number starting from 0.
+UART devices are registed under ``/dev/ttySx``, where x is uart number starting from 0.

 On both MT6261/MT2503 based GSM modules and RDA8910 based 4G LTE modules, three hardware uart interfaces are available.
+On RDA8955 based modules two hardware UARTs are available.

-On devices with on-board GNSS, 2 UARTs are exposed on external pins whereas 1 UART is connected to GNSS as a dedicated interface.
+On devices with on-board GNSS (SIM868/N58-CA/EC200U), 2 UARTs are exposed on external pins whereas 1 UART is connected to GNSS as a dedicated interface.

 On modules like MC60/MC20, GNSS port is also exposed on outside pins which provides freedom to select any UART port to be connected to GNSS module.

-The three UART device files are:
+So if module has three physical UART interface, the three UART device files will be:

-* /dev/ttyS0
+* ``/dev/ttyS0``
-* /dev/ttyS1
+* ``/dev/ttyS1``
-* /dev/ttyS2
+* ``/dev/ttyS2``

 Each device file supports standard system calls for IO operations (open, read, write, close etc.)